Sthaagg/CheskoPapyrusShared/README.md

 custom event implementation.
 You can also bypass the default behavior and elect to only use the Fallback Event system ([see note](https://github.com/chesko256/CheskoPapyrusShared#note-disabling-skse-mod-events)).

-This library is handy for creating or retrofitting mods that rely on Mod Events to work on console platforms, or on PCs that do not have SKSE installed, while preserving most important functionality.
+This library is handy for **creating or retrofitting mods that rely on Mod Events to work on console platforms**, or on PCs that do not have SKSE installed, while preserving most important functionality.

 Fallback Events use an SKSE Mod Event-like syntax and retains many of the